 Silica nanoparticles (SiNPs).
-According to the World Health Organization (WHO 2017), SiNPs are currently ranked as the second largest production of all manufactured nanomaterials in the global market, implicating the potential release of SiNPs into the industrial environmental and impact on human health.
-The potential adverse effects of SiNPs on cardiovascular system was described by Nemmar and colleagues( 2014).
-They show in an in vivo assay that intratracheally instillation of SiNPs could cross the alveolar-capillary barrier and impair vascular homeostasis, causing systemic inflammation and toxicological outcomes.
-Feng et al. (2019) investigated the effect of SiNPs on exposed animals described similar effects as hemodynamic changes, vascular endothelial damage and prethrombotic state denoted by a rise in endothelial injury markers, vascular and lipids oxidative markers among other findings.
+According to the World Health Organization (WHO 2017), SiNPs are currently ranked as the second-largest produced NPs of all manufactured nanomaterials in the global market, implicating the potential release of SiNPs into the industrial environment and their impact on human health.
+The potential adverse effects of SiNPs on the cardiovascular system were described by Nemmar et al. ( 2014).
+Using an in vivo assay, they show that the intratracheal instillation of SiNPs could cross the alveolar-capillary barrier and impair vascular homeostasis, causing systemic inflammation and toxicological outcomes.
+Feng et al. (2019) investigated the effect of SiNPs on exposed animals and described similar effects such as hemodynamic changes, vascular endothelial damage, and prethrombotic state denoted by a rise in endothelial injury markers, vascular and lipids oxidative markers, among other findings.

 Polyacrylates.
-Song et al. (2009) examined a group of workers presenting unusual symptomatic findings after beening exposed to a mixture of Polyacrylate and other nanoparticles (zinc oxide, titanium dioxide, nanoscale silver cluster and other engineered nano materials) in a process of coating polystyrene boards with the aerosolized mixture in a printing and decorating factory.
-Pathological examinations of the workers’ lung tissue displayed nonspecific pulmonary inflammation, pulmonary fibrosis and foreign-body granulomas of the pleura, rising concern that long-term exposure to some nanoparticles without protective measures may be related to serious damage to human lungs.
-Markers of pulmonary lesions, tissue damage and inflammation after exposure to toner containing acrylates among other nanomaterials were also found by Bay and colleagues 2010 in in vivo experiments, correlating at least in part with Song’s findings.
+Song et al. (2009) examined a group of workers presenting unusual symptomatic findings after being exposed to a mixture of polyacrylate and other nanoparticles (zinc oxide, titanium dioxide, nanoscale silver cluster, and other engineered nano materials) in the process of coating polystyrene boards with the aerosolized mixture in a printing and decorating factory.
+Pathological examinations of the workers’ lung tissue displayed nonspecific pulmonary inflammation, pulmonary fibrosis, and foreign-body granulomas of the pleura, raising concerns that long-term exposure to nanoparticles without protective measures could severely damage human lungs.
+Markers of pulmonary lesions, tissue damage, and inflammation after exposure to toner containing acrylates, among other nanomaterials, were also found by Bai and colleagues (2010) in in vivo experiments, correlating at least in part with Song’s findings.

 Table 2.
 Summary of study population, exposure, and outcome metric.